 Overall, long-tail keywords are harder to identify and implement into your SEM campaign.
 However, they require a lower budget and provide a higher conversion rate, as Yoast explains.

-An efficient SEO strategy involves a balanced use of both keyword types.
-Here are just a few ways these keyword types complement each other:
+Ultimately, an efficient SEO strategy involves a balanced use of both types of keywords.

 Each keyword type contributes to achieving the final goals of your marketing strategy.